 3 Weeks.
 This course is not currently scheduled for 2018.
 However, training may be arranged if there is interest from members or signatory employers.

-Plant Operators are persons who are responsible for the daily operation of one or more of the following classifications of plants: aggregate, asphalt or concrete.
-Duties include the safe handling of materials (both raw and finished product), quality control, maintenance, troubleshooting and repairs.
+Plant Operators are responsible for operating one or more of the following types of plants: aggregate, asphalt or concrete.
+Duties include the safe handling of materials (raw and finished product), quality control, maintenance, troubleshooting and repairs.
 In newer plants, these duties are performed in a computerized environment.
 The Plant Operator may be required to relieve the loader operator.

-Plant Operators will also possess good interpersonal and communications skills in order to facilitate dealings with suppliers, clients, consultants, co-workers and all levels of management.
-Demonstrated mechanical and electrical aptitudes are both essential to becoming a Plant Operator.
+Plant Operators will possess good interpersonal and communications skills to deal effectively with suppliers, clients, consultants, co-workers and management.
+Demonstrated mechanical and electrical aptitudes are essential to becoming a Plant Operator.

 The course contains the following content: